Connect with others who understand.

 Overview

-Elavil is a tricyclic antidepressant.
-Elavil is believed to work by changing the balance of neurotransmitters in the brain.
+Elavil was a tricyclic antidepressant.
+Elavil was believed to work by changing the balance of neurotransmitters in the brain.

-Elavil is generally taken once or twice a day.
+Elavil was generally taken once or twice a day.
+Elavil came in tablet form.

 Side effects

-The FDA-approved label for Elavil lists common side effects including drowsiness, dizziness, and dry mouth.
-Elavil may also cause weight gain, constipation, trouble urinating, and blurred vision.
+The FDA-approved label for Elavil listed common side effects including drowsiness, dizziness, and dry mouth.
+Elavil also sometimes caused weight gain, constipation, trouble urinating, and blurred vision.

-Rare but serious side effects listed for Elavil include worsening depression and suicidal thoughts.
+Rare but serious side effects listed for Elavil included worsening depression and suicidal thoughts.

 For more details about this treatment, visit: